 The persons named below will be presented for election at the Meeting as management's nominees and the persons named in the accompanying form of proxy intend to vote for the election of these nominees.
-Each Director elected will hold office until the next annual general meeting of the Company or until his successor is elected or appointed, unless his office is earlier vacated in accordance with the Articles of the Company, or with the provisions of the Business Corporations Act (British Columbia) (the "BCBCA").
-Management does not contemplate that any of the proposed nominees will be unable to serve as a director; however, if for any reason any of the proposed nominees do not stand for election or are unable to serve as such, the common shares represented by properly executed proxies given in favour of management's nominee(s) may be voted by the person designated by management of the Company in the enclosed form of proxy, in his or her discretion, in favour of another nominee.
+Each director elected will hold office until the next annual general meeting of the Company or until such director's successor is elected or appointed, unless such director's office is earlier vacated in accordance with the Articles of the Company, or with the provisions of the Business Corporations Act (British Columbia) (the "BCBCA").
+Management does not contemplate that any of the proposed nominees will be unable to serve as a director; however, if for any reason any of the proposed nominees do not stand for election or are unable to serve as such, the common shares represented by properly executed proxies given in favour of management's nominee(s) may be voted by the person designated by management of the Company in the enclosed form of proxy, in such person's discretion, in favour of another nominee.